-The regular school day begins at 8:15am and ends at 3:46pm.
-Breakfast will be served in the cafeteria from 8:00am - 8:15am.
-Students will be permitted in the school at 7:55am and are to report directly to the cafeteria if they want to participate in breakfast.
+The regular school day begins at 7:30 and ends at 4:00.
+Breakfast will be served in the cafeteria from 7:40 am - 8:00 am.
+Students will be permitted in the school at 7:40 and are to report directly to the cafeteria if they want to participate in breakfast.
 Breakfast is a pre-order system and families qualify for free/reduced status according to the same guidelines followed for lunch.
+BREAKFAST IS OVER AT 8:00 AND TEACHERS ARE NOT PERMITTED TO SERVE THOSE STUDENTS WHO ARRIVE LATE FOR ANY REASON.